cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

 .. important::

-    The **Vendor privileges** add-on is only available for Multi-Vendor Plus and Multi-Vendor Ultimate users.
+    The :doc:`Vendor privileges </user_guide/addons/vendor_privileges/index>` add-on is only available for Multi-Vendor Plus and Multi-Vendor Ultimate users.

 How to Restrict the Communication between Vendors and Customers?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++